Las Vegas 55+ Communities Buyer's Guide

-I understand that my senior clients have special needs and I am doing everything my 22 year experience and expertise allows me to do to meet my retiree clients needs and desires.
+I understand that my senior clients have special requirements and I am doing everything my 22 year experience and expertise allows me to do to meet my retiree clients needs and desires.
 I do realize that folks in their 60's will be looking for a quite different home than people in their 30's.
 When your children move out, when you don't want to walk up and down the stairs, when you are ready to move into a secure and quiet community with lots of amenities - that's when it's time to make a move.
 Most people make the change when they retire.

 Here are some of the important home buying tips:

 - Location, location, location - you've heard this before, haven't you?
 And rightfully so that is one of the most important factors to consider when looking for a new home.
 I have been living in Las Vegas since 1989 and active in real estate market here for 22+ years - I will help you find location where you will feel comfortable.
 I will listen carefully to determine your "must-haves" and guide you through various options.
 Do you golf?
 Do you play tennis?
 Is it important for you to exercise and have a state-of-the-art fitness center?
 Do you prefer an indoor or outdoor swimming pool?
 Does your new neighbourhood need a community center with a library, kitchen, conference room, etc.?
 Will you be going out a lot and therefore would you like to be close to the Las Vegas Strip, shopping and restaurants?
 These are the questions I will be asking at our first interview.

 - Pick the right community for you - I will help you research a variety of 55 and over communities in Las Vegas and Henderson to make sure that you select the one with activities and HOA rules that are right for you.
 Some communities set the minimum age requirement at 50 plus others at 60+.
 Typically, the more expensive the community is - the more amenities it has to offer for a fun enjoyable lifestyle that average neighbourhoods do not offer.